 Plant it with: Let lamium cover the ground underneath a colony of martagon lilies or an understory tree such as a redbud.

-An under-used groundcover that deserves a lot more attention, Epimedium has it all.
-It blooms in spring in shades of red, orange, yellow, pink, purple, or white; it tolerates dry shade; and it's deer- and rabbit resistant.
+An under-used plant that grows in shade that deserves a lot more attention, Epimedium has it all when it comes to shade plants.
+The groundcover blooms in spring in shades of red, orange, yellow, pink, purple, or white; it tolerates dry shade; and it's deer- and rabbit resistant.
 Some varieties are evergreen in mild-winter areas; others offer good fall color.
 Most types grow best in Zones 5-9 and reach about 1 foot tall.

 Top Picks: 'Niveum' offers pure white flowers; 'Sulfureum' offers yellow blooms.